BrendaHaight/first-blog/README.md

-# My Blog
+# Our Blog

-Welcome to My Blog!
+Welcome to your space Blog!
 This is a simple web application where users can create and view blog posts.
 Users can also toggle between light and dark mode for better readability.

 ## Features